ocadotechnology/bbq/README.md

 ### Known caveats
 * Modification of table metadata (including table description) qualifies table to be backed up at the next cycle.
 It can be a problem for partitioned tables, where such change updates last modified time in every partition.
 Then BBQ will backup all partitions again, even though there was no actually change in partition data
 * There's 10,000 [copy jobs per project per day limit](https://cloud.google.com/bigquery/quotas#copy_jobs), which you may hit on the first day.
 This limit can be increased by Google Support
 * Data in table streaming buffer will be backed up on the next run, once the buffer is flushed.
-BBQ uses [copy-job](https://cloud.google.com/bigquery/docs/managing-tables#copy-table) for creating backups and *"Records in the streaming buffer are not considered when a copy or extract job runs"* ([Life of a BigQuery streaming insert](https://cloud.google.com/blog/big-data/2017/06/life-of-a-bigquery-streaming-insert)).
+BBQ uses [copy-job](https://cloud.google.com/bigquery/docs/managing-tables#copy-table) for creating backups and *"Records in the streaming buffer are not considered when a copy or extract job runs"* (check [Life of a BigQuery streaming insert](https://cloud.google.com/blog/big-data/2017/06/life-of-a-bigquery-streaming-insert) for more details).

 # High level architecture